openwfm/wrf-sfire-docs/docs/updates.md

 ### 2022/07/29

+* 8am Front end math-alderann is off.
+It will be back about 9:30.
+In the meantime, please use clas-compute to access running jobs.

 * Maintenance of nodes math-alderaan-c[13-32] to improve cooling is planned for Friday 7/29 9am-3pm.
 Depending on the progress, maintenance may be extended to nodes math-alderaan-c[01-12] too.

 * Please continue to run jobs, just know that they may be interrupted for maintenance.
 The downtime of individual nodes will be kept to a minimum possible.